Texas CHL Frequently Asked Questions

 Q: When are your CHL courses?

-A: Tom Schaefer teaches CHL new permit every 4-6 weeks and renewal every 3-4 weeks.
+A: Tom Schaefer teaches CHL new permit on the 1st Saturday of every month.
 At the start of each year, he sets class dates for the entire year.
 They are on our 'schedule' page.

 Q: How much do the classes cost?

-A: $150 for new permit, $75 for renewal.
-That fee includes classroom, range, notary, fingerprints, photos, and lunch.
+A: $120 for new permit, $60 for renewal.
+That fee includes classroom, range, notary, and lunch.

 Q: Are your class dates 'real', or do you only hold class when you have enough for a session to 'make'?